bml-research/Labcourses/elisa/elisa.md

 ---

 ## Introduction
 Von Willebrand factor (VWF) plays a major part in the primary haemostasis process, where bleeding is stopped.
-In this process, VWF attaches to the damaged blood vessel wall, where it undergoes a conformational change and develops affinity for glycoprotein Ib/V/IX on the surface of the thrombocyte (see Figure 1).
+In this process, VWF attaches to the damaged blood vessel wall, where it undergoes a conformational change and develops affinity for glycoprotein Ib/V/IX on the surface of the thrombocyte.

 ![Figure 1](./pics/fig1.jpg)
-*<sub>Figure 1: VWF in primary haemostasis</sub>*
+*<sub>Figure 1: VWF structure.
+Source: https://en.wikipedia.org/wiki/Von_Willebrand_factor#/media/File:PBB_Protein_VWF_image.jpg</sub>*

 When shear rates are high in the blood vessels, in particular, VWF is essential in helping blood platelets adhere to the damaged vessel wall in the early stages of haemostasis.